RileySKrusky/osticket-prereqs/README.md

 </p>
 <p>After "IIS", "PHP manager" and "rewrite_amd64" are installed, go into your file explorer in your windows shortcut bar on the bottom and in your "Windows (C:)" drive under "This PC" create a "PHP" folder.
 Once Created, go into your "osticket" folder and extract the "php-7.3.8-nts-Win32-VC15-x86" folder to your "PHP" folder you just created in your "C" drive
 <img src="https://i.imgur.com/jpz5HFD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>
-<p>Procceed to instal these two files as well in the "osticket" folder:"mysql-5.5.62-win32" and "VC_redist.x86".
+<p>Procceed to install these two files as well in the "osticket" folder: "mysql-5.5.62-win32" and "VC_redist.x86".
 For the "mysql-5.5.62-win32" folder, you will get to a screen that says "Choose Setup Type" select "Typical" and procceed with the rest of the installtion.</p>
 <img src="https://i.imgur.com/c7Me047.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/jaBVJRT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <h3>7) Launching MySQL</h3>
-<p>After you have installed "mysql-5.5.62-win32", at the last slide of the installation proccess it will tell you that "My SQL" will laucnh after installation. make sure this is checked.
+<p>After you have installed "mysql-5.5.62-win32", at the last slide of the installation proccess it will tell you that "My SQL" will launch after installation. make sure this is checked.
 Go through the installation proccess until you get to this screen. choose "Standard Configuration" and procceed.

 <img src="https://i.imgur.com/OPsmJeU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>